viniciuslalli/Angular-CRUD-/README.md

 # Angular-CRUD-

-Go tothe frontend folder first
+Go to the frontend folder first